alem-platform/sprint-js/story07/animate-points/README.md

 ### Instructions

-Create a function called 'animatePoints' that animates a value from start to end over time.
+Create a function called `animatePoints` that animates a value from start to end over time.
 Instructions:
 Write a function that accepts an object with these properties: